-10 Years Ago: Trace Adkins Inducted Into the Grand Ole Opry
+13 Years Ago: Trace Adkins Is Inducted Into the Grand Ole Opry

-Trace Adkins had already earned ten Top 20 hits by this time in 2003.
-He’d had his first No. 1 single, ‘(This Ain’t) No Thinkin’ Thing,’ and released four Top 10 albums, as well as a Greatest Hits collection.
+Trace Adkins had already earned 10 Top 20 hits by this time in 2003.
+He’d had his first No. 1 single, “(This Ain’t) No Thinkin’ Thing,” and had released four Top 10 albums, as well as a hits collection.
 But chances are, it’s his induction into the Grand Ole Opry that makes Aug.
 23 stand out in his mind.

-It was on June 14, 2003 when Adkins was officially invited to become a member of the prestigious organization.
-He was giving what was supposed to be just another Saturday night Opry performance when 4’11″ Little Jimmy Dickens carried a step-ladder out on stage after he had finished performing his hit single, ‘Then They Do,’ and climbed up so he could look the 6’6″ singer in the eye.
+It was on June 14, 2003, that Adkins was officially invited to become a member of the prestigious organization.
+He was giving what was supposed to be just another Saturday night Opry performance when Little Jimmy Dickens carried a stepladder out on stage after Adkins finished performing his hit single “Then They Do” and climbed up so that he could look the 6’6″ singer in the eye.

 “I have a very important date for you to mark down on your calendar.
 Now don’t forget it,” Dickens continued.
 “As of Aug.
 23, you will become our newest member of our Grand Ole Opry family.”

-Adkins’ wife Rhonda, who he proposed to during his debut appearance on the Opry stage in 1996, watched from the sidelines, along with Ricky Skaggs, who had also performed that evening.
+Adkins’ then-wife, Rhonda, whom the singer proposed to during his debut appearance on the Opry stage in 1996, watched from the sidelines, along with Ricky Skaggs, who had also performed that evening.

-The former oil driller, who has been a part of several other Opry inductions, including Toby Keith and Keith Urban, says he still enjoys playing at both the Grand Ole Opry House, and the Ryman stage, where the Opry host their shows during the winter months.
+The former oil driller, who has been a part of several other Opry inductions, including those of Toby Keith and Keith Urban, says that he still enjoys playing both at the Grand Ole Opry House and on the Ryman stage, where the Opry hosts its shows during the winter months.